There seems to be quite a bit of confusion amongst visitors about whether Fuerteventura is a part of the EU.

 Taking cigarettes and alcohol back to the UK

-The fact that Fuerteventura is outside the EU customs zone means that there are restrictions on the amount of “duty free” you can take back to the UK with you when you leave.
+Fuerteventura is outside the EU customs zone, so there are restrictions on the amount of “duty free” you can take back to the UK with you when you leave.

-How will Brexit affect the duty free allowances?
+How has Brexit affected the duty free allowances?

 The UK government website gives the following advice about the amounts of duty free goods you can take with you into the UK when returning from a non-EU country:

-Remember, you are not permitted to combine allowances with other people to bring in more than your individual allowance.
+Remember, you cannot combine allowances with others to bring in more than your allowance.